adroitwhiz/after-effects-to-blender-export/README.md

 This repo includes a script for After Effects, and add-on for Blender, that allows animated composition layer data to be exported from the former to the latter.

+Looking for the extension files to install?
+They're now on [the Releases page](https://github.com/adroitwhiz/after-effects-to-blender-export/releases).

 ## Installation / Usage (After Effects)

-To install the After Effects script, first [download it](https://github.com/adroitwhiz/after-effects-to-blender-export/raw/master/Export%20Composition%20Data%20to%20JSON.jsx) and then select it via File > Scripts > Install Script File...:
+To install the After Effects script, first [download it](https://github.com/adroitwhiz/after-effects-to-blender-export/releases) and then select it via File > Scripts > Install Script File...:

 ![AE step 1](docs/ae-step1.png)